olvaffe/olv-notes/programming/toolchains/gdb.md

     - `target` is the environment `program` executes in
     - `inferior` is the state of a program execution
       - usually a process, if `target` supports processes
+  - inferiors
+    - when gdb starts, there is 1 `inferior`
+      - `info inferiors`
+    - an inferior represents the state of a program
+      - `file` sets the program of the current inferior
+      - `target native` connects the current inferior to the native target
+        - because `show auto-connect-native-target` is on by default, this is optional
+      - `run` starts the program in the native target
+    - not all targets support or require `run`
+      - `target core`
+      - `target remote`
+      - `run` might appear to work only because of `auto-connect-native-target`
+    - more inferiors can be added with `add-inferior`
   - starting
     - `run`
     - `start`